The album was not released. Various tracks were released on Vigil and different compilations.

 Acetates of the above mentioned tracks were sent to Alberts as a reference for publishing.
 In 1977 when The Shame Just Drained was assembled, these acetates were the only source Alberts had at the time, as the 10 song tape was still in the United Artists New York vaults.
 This explains the poor fidelity of these songs on that album.
 ‘My Old Man’s a Groovy Old Man’ would later be released on The Best of The Easybeats Volume 2in 1969.

 Another track said to have come from these sessions is ‘Amanda Storey’.
-Not much information is out there on this track other than the string section arranged by Bill Shepard was overdubbed in late 1967.
 An acetate disc of earlier version was uploaded to YouTube by a collector.
-It features a mellotorn like ‘We’ll Make It Together’ does.
+It features a mellotorn like ‘We’ll Make It Together’ does, which may date this early version to the June-August sessions.
 As stated on the label, it has been slowed down to the key of C, presumably so it could be used as a demo for other artists.

 According to George Young in a 1976 interview to Australian Rolling Stone – the album was mixed, mastered and cover art created.
 To date neither cover art nor an official final track listing has surfaced.
 There was a photo shoot from the period featuring Tony Cahill that may have been indented for the final album artwork, but there is no hard evidence to prove this.
 These photos would later appear on The Best of The Easybeats Volume 2 in 1969 and The Shame Just Drained in 1977.